silverhammermba/superuser/_posts/2013-02-01-computers.markdown

 look backwards or forwards in the calendar to see if that day was "Monday", "Tuesday", etc. and that is your output.
 "What is your favorite color?" is _not_ a function!
-If I ask you now, your output might be green, but if I ask later on that could change!
+If I ask you now, your output might be green, but if I ask later on that could change.
 The output needs to be the same every time the function gets the same input.
-You can think of the output as depending only on what the input is.
+You could say that the output depends only on what the input is.

 <aside class="definition">